ethercards/ec-site-traits/_traits/132-good-company.md

 ---
 trait_id: 132
+type: random_edition
 name: Good Company
 image: PLACEHOLDER.png
-summary: Allows the cardholder to burn this Trait in exchange for extra card from the vault (randomly selected)
+summary: Allows the cardholder to burn this Trait in exchange for an extra card from the vault (randomly selected)
 card_types: All
-category: Dropper
+category: Drop
 max_issuance: 50
 burnt_upon_use: 'Yes'
 max_usages: '-'
 effect_of_transferring: None
 limit: '-'
 period_of_validity: '-'
+community_trait: '@Alvaro'
 layout: trait
 ---